KaiserTim/recombination/README.md

 ## Problems and Limitations

 ### Conceptual Limitations
-There appears to be a fundamental conceptual issue with the approach.
-The lack of meaningful matches across multiple feature extractors and distance metrics suggests a deeper problem:

 1. **The Recombination Hypothesis Itself**:
-   - The hypothesis assumes that diffusion models reuse "patterns" from training data
-   - However, the concept of a "pattern" might be more abstract than literal pixel-level or feature-level copying
+   - The hypothesis assumes that diffusion models reuse "patterns" from training data.
+However, the concept of a "pattern" might be more abstract than literal pixel-level or feature-level copying
    - The model might be learning to generate similar statistical properties rather than reusing exact patches

 2. **Scale of Patterns**: